zhouyb126/AutomaticWatchFaces/README.md

 [Article/Guide from iSpazio](https://www.facebook.com/groups/AWFgroup/) Written by [Emanuele Esposito](https://www.instagram.com/emanuele_esp/)

+1. Clone the repository on your Mac:

+   `git clone git@github.com:ElChoquito/AutomaticWatchFaces.git`

+2. Open the project with Xcode

+3. Use the global "Search" feature to search for `B36TV8BA3C` , open each occurrency and, using the drop down menu, select your own "team" (usually it will be your name)

+4. Still with the "Search" feature, search for `SylvainGuillier` and replace it with your name (e.g. `NameSurname`)

+5. Connect your iPhone and build the project

+6. Try running the app on your iPhone, instructions will be displayed to authorize your app to be ran on the iPhone

 # Use
 - To change watches : Rotate the Digital Crown.
 You can now do it with your iPhone !
 - To change watchfaces on same model : Swipe to the right/left.
 - To play/pause the chronograph function : One tap on the watchface.
 - To reset the chronograph function : Long press on the watchface.

+- To select a watchface as favorite : Select your watchface -> Use Force Touch -> Click on favorite icon.

+- To set the 2nd hour hand: Select a Gmt watchface (Rolex Explorer II for the moment) -> Use Force Touch -> Click on Gmt icon -> Rotate the digital crown to set the 2nd hour hand -> Use Force touch again and click on Gmt icon in order to save the settigns.

+- To enable night mode: Select a night mode compatible watchface (Rolex Submariner for example) -> Use Force Touch -> Click on Night Mode.
+Do the same thing to disable the night mode.

+- To disable/enable the Digital Crown rotation (watchfaces selection) : Use Force Touch -> Click on Crown Rotation icon.

 Look the previous video.